 3. Reddish Mucus

-The most crucial sign of the bloody show is seeing the mucus coming out of the vagina tinted with blood.
-You may spot a sticky, thick discharge which may be either dark brown or bright red.
+The most vital sign of a bloody show is seeing mucus coming out of the vagina, tinted with blood.
+You may spot a sticky, thick discharge, which may be either dark brown or bright red.

-A bloody show is not much different from mucus plug.
-They are closely linked although they may be two different occurrences.
-Both bloody show and the mucus plug are signs of early labour.
+A bloody show is not very different from a mucus plug.
+They are closely linked, although they may be two separate occurrences.
+Both the bloody show and the mucus plug are signs of early labour.

-As the body readies itself for labour, it releases hormones which stimulate the cervix to dilate.
-The ripening of the cervix causes the mucus plug which seals the entrance of the uterus to prevent external infections to enter the womb to dislodge from the cervix and slip out of the vagina.
+As the body readies itself for labour, it releases hormones that stimulate the cervix to dilate.
+The ripening of the cervix causes the mucus plug to dislodge and slip out of the vagina.
 The mucus plug is jelly-like and is usually streaked with blood.
-The appearance of the blood-tinged mucus which can be slightly pink, bright red or darkish brown is called the bloody show.
+The appearance of the blood-tinged mucus, which can be slightly pink, bright red, or darkish brown, is called bloody show.

-How Long After Bloody Show Does Labour Start?
+How Long After the Bloody Show Does Labour Start?

 The experience of every woman can vary as there is no definitive sequence of events or a set time frame to experience a bloody show and for labour to begin.
-The bloody show can happen within few minutes or several days earlier than labour starts.
+A bloody show can occur within a few minutes or several days before labour starts.
 Some pregnant women may already be in active labour when a bloody show occurs.
 All in all, you may have enough reaction time when you have a bloody show so that you don’t have to rush to the hospital immediately.

-The bloody show usually doesn’t last very long.
-But it may vary from person to person.
-Some women may experience the bloody show in bits lasting a couple of days while some may get it all out in one go.
+A bloody show usually doesn’t last very long, but it may vary from person to person.
+Some women may experience bloody show in bits, which may last a couple of days, while some may get it all out in one go.
 Also, some pregnant women may not even notice or experience any bloody show and can go straight into active labour.

 You may like to consult a doctor in the following instances: